mickfuzz/phd4/_posts/thesis_chapters/2024-3-2-Literature_review.md

 **Link paragraph to game making pedagogies**

-## Informal Education Pedagogies

-To develop these focused professional frameworks of concepts, we now place them in the context of wider theories of community and informal  learning.

-Informal education has the potential to offer less barriers to authorial agency which are engendered by factors such as curricular constraints, practical classroom factors and school behaviour norms,

 ### Defining and conceptualising informal education

 Definitions of informal education are complex and beyond the remit of this literature review.
 Informal here is not just about a school or non-school environment [@erstad_identity_2012].